New Delhi Weather Today

 In conclusion, New Delhi experiences a semi-arid climate with extremely hot summers and cool winters.
 The city's proximity to the Thar Desert influences its weather patterns, resulting in scorching temperatures during the summer and relatively mild winters.
 The monsoon season brings much-needed rainfall and relief from the heat, but it can also lead to waterlogging and flooding.
 It is important to stay informed about the weather conditions, particularly during the summer months, and take necessary precautions to ensure personal safety and well-being.

-A - Climate Conditions in New Delhi shows haze today.
+Climate Conditions in New Delhi shows broken clouds today.

 Weather in New Delhi